 Stuffing made from whole wheat bread, fresh herbs and veggies is so much better than instant!
 Why get your stuffing out of a box or bag?
 This whole wheat herb stuffing is easy and goes with turkey or chicken.
 This stuffing is also lower is sodium so safe for anyone follow a reduced sodium diet!

 One year my Dad made the stuffing and decided to put the parsley into a food processor instead of chopping it by hand.
 The parsley sort of multiplied.
 The stuffing had way too much parsley.
 It became infamously known as the parsley stuffing.
 Let me tell you it was pretty green!

 Celery and onions are the only veggies my grandpa would use in his stuffing recipe.
 I love to add carrots.
 I'm not sure that my hubby likes carrots in his stuffing, but I love the pop of color.
 The extra nutrients aren't bad either.

 I have made a lot of different stuffing recipes, but I think this one is my favorite.
 This is a jazzed up version of grandpa’s stuffing.
 It is moist enough to not need to be cooked in the bird.
 I really don’t like stuffing that is packed into the turkey.
-The risk of a foodbourne illness is just too great for this dietitian!!
+The risk of a foodborne illness is just too great for this dietitian!!